slackapi/java-slack-sdk/docs/content/guides/socket-mode.md

 # Socket Mode

 With [Socket Mode](https://docs.slack.dev/apis/events-api/using-socket-mode), instead of creating a server with endpoints that Slack sends payloads to, the app will instead connect to Slack via a WebSocket connection and receive data from Slack over the socket connection.
-In this SDK, `bolt-socket-mode`, a Bolt framework extension for building Socket Mode enabled apps, is available since version 1.5.
+In this SDK, `bolt-socket-mode`, a Bolt framework extension for building Socket Mode-enabled apps, is available since version 1.5.

-## Slack App Configuration
+## Slack app configuration

-To enable Socket Mode, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Settings** on the left pane.
+To enable Socket Mode, visit the [Slack app settings page](http://api.slack.com/apps), choose the app you're working on, and go to **Settings** on the left pane.
 There are a few things to do on the page.

 * Go to **Settings** > **Basic Information**
   * Add a new **App-Level Token** with the [`connections:write`](https://docs.slack.dev/reference/scopes/connections.write) scope